kwschultz/TsunamiSquares/README.md

-# TsunamiLib
+# TsunamiSquares
-Tsunami Squares to model tsunamis from Virtual Quake simulated earthquakes
+C++ library for modeling tsunamis from Virtual Quake simulated earthquakes using the Tsunami Squares method (Steven N. Ward)